-Next, applicants should thoroughly describe the target population to be housed, including characteristics, a description of the factors that create and perpetuate homelessness among the target population, and their supportive housing needs.
+Applicants should thoroughly describe the target population to be housed and its characteristics, including a description of the factors that perpetuate homelessness among the target population.
+It should clearly delineate the housing needs of the population.

-Based on the information presented in the community description and target population sections, applicants should demonstrate and describe how the proposed program will meet an identified local need.
-If a CoC exists in the community where the project will be located, the most recent Point in Time count and Housing Inventory Count should be included, demonstrating a gap in available housing that will be addressed by the proposed project, as well as any supporting data, excerpts, and/ or exhibits from the CoC application.
-Submission of a generic support letter alone will not be considered sufficiently responsive.
-If there is no local CoC, this should be noted in the application.
+Based on the information presented in the community description and the target population sections, applicants should demonstrate and describe how the proposed program will meet an identified local need.
+The most recent Point in Time count, conducted by the CoC, and Housing Inventory Count should be included, demonstrating a gap in available housing that will be addressed by the proposed project, as well as any supporting data, excerpts, and/ or exhibits from the CoC application.
+Submission of a generic support letter from the CoC alone will not be considered to be sufficiently responsive.